CodeupClassroom/Sirius-Java-Assessment-prep/README.md

 # Sirius-Java-Assessment-prep

 ## Problems

-0. Create a class named **Runner**.
-This will be where your main method resides for you to test the following exercises.

 1a.
-Make a class called **PracticeCircle** and create a field `radius` with getter and setter methods, so that you can find the circumference of a circle.
+Make a class called review and create a public static method that takes in a double called radius, so that you can find the circumference of a circle.
 (Circumference Equation: C = 2πr)

-1b.
-Make a circumference() method which returns a `double` (the circumference).
-Overload it for `int` and `double` parameter types.
+1b. make the circumference method work with integers and doubles by using method overloading

 2. Create a public static method called `total` with two `double` parameters named 'bill' and 'tipPercentage'.
     - Return the final bill (`double`), including tip.
 (Equation: bill + ((tipPercentage / 100) * bill) = total)